 Some lottery critics that want to “prove” otherwise often rely on “zip code studies.”
 That’s when you take a certain zip code, look at total lottery sales within that area, and then assume that everyone in it has the same income and refuses to play the lottery anywhere else.
 Of course, the reality is people don’t always buy their lottery tickets in the neighborhoods where they live.
 They purchase them on their way to or from work, while shopping or running other errands, or even at the airport.
 Zip code studies fail to take that into account.
-It’s like saying that gasoline purchases are made mostly by poor people, because there are few gas stations in wealthy neighborhoods.
+It’s like saying that gasoline purchases are made mostly by people with low incomes because there are few gas stations in wealthy neighborhoods.

 You get nothing for your lottery purchase if you don’t win a prize, and since there are relatively few winners, hardly anyone actually benefits from lottery.

 All residents benefit financially from having a lottery in their state.
 Each state decides how to spend its lottery revenue and all revenue goes to such worthy causes as education, economic development, veterans, tourism, the environment, care of the elderly and much more.
 Without lotteries, states would have to pay for these programs with taxes.
-On average across the United States, for every $1 spent on traditional tottery tickets, about 27 cents goes to the beneficiaries lotteries support.
-A lot more than that, about 63 cents of the $1, goes back to players in the form of prizes!
+On average across the United States, for every $1 spent on traditional tottery tickets, about 25 cents goes to the beneficiaries lotteries support.
+A lot more than that, about 64 cents of the $1, goes back to players in the form of prizes!
 Not everyone wins a jackpot or a life-changing prize, of course, but millions of players win every day.
-Which brings us to the whole idea of why people play the lottery in the first place.
-Lotteries provide fun and exciting entertainment that lets players dream about what they would do if they won.
+Which brings us to the whole idea of why people play the lottery in the first place: Lotteries provide fun and exciting entertainment that lets players dream about what they would do if they won.
 In our stressful world, the ability to dream is well worth the price of a lottery ticket.

 The lottery makes and keeps all the money.